cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 /* I don't always create inline annonymous functions, but when I do, I immediatly invoke them.
 Live dynamically my friends <3 */

-console.log('this one will print the original number ', foo);
+console.log('this one will print the top level: ', foo);

 {% endcodeblock %}

-lets start with this relativly simple example to begin growing some understanding.
+Let's start with this relativly simple example to begin growing some understanding.
-Internally scopes are represented using a tree(in simple cases, jsut a linked list).
+Internally, the interpreter/compiler represents scopes with a tree (in simple cases, just a linked list).
-At each node in the tree is a dictionary of values that we refer to using the variable names.
+At each node in the tree is a dictionary of values that we refer to with the variable names from your source code.
 When we refer to foo, the interpreter (or the compiler at compile time) will look for it in the most immediate scope.
-If it doesn't find a value there, it will look up the scope tree at each point until it finds a node with a value and uses it for the current instruction.
+If it doesn't find a value there, it will look up the scope tree until it finds a node with a matching key/val and uses it for the current instruction.

-So lets look at that previous code sample.
+Look at that previous code sample.
 If there wasn't a *var foo* at the top of the function, The interpreter would look for scope[foo] and find that it isn't there.
 It would then look for an entry named *foo* in the current scope's parent.
-In this case, thats the global scope where there is an entry foo and it refers to the value "super bar."
+That is the global scope where the variable foo exists.
+It refers to the value "super bar."

-##creating scopes and determining the current scope's parent.
+##Creating scopes and determining the current scope's parent.
 The rules for creating scopes differ between languages.
 In Javascript, we start new scopes with a function.